Read this post if you need to fix the "Apache unable to fork new process - Cannot allocate memory" error.

-Here is sample output when running the ‘free -m’ command:
+Likewise, here is the sample output when running the 'free -m' command:

 ubuntu@server:~$ free -m total used free shared buff/cache available Mem: 1991 987 223 36 779 791 Swap: 0 0 0

 Free also indicates that the server has no swap file.
-The swap file provides an additional buffer in case the memory is fully utilised.
-The server will not permit new fork() operations if it does not have enough memory available (in the cache or RAM).
+The swap file provides an additional buffer in case the memory is fully utilized.
+The server will not permit new fork() operations if it does not have enough memory (in the cache or RAM).

 Solution(s) for this issue